 Although research in computer science has been supported by ASCR and its predecessors for decades, its importance increased dramatically in the 1980s and beyond as parallel computing was recognized as the future of scientific computing.
 Parallel computers posed a number of challenges for computational scientists and engineers that could only be addressed by computer scientists.
-The first area in which SCS-supported research in computer science led to progress was in the programmability of parallel computers.
+The first area in which SCSsupported research in computer science led to progress was in the programmability of parallel computers.
 To efficiently organize a computation on a parallel computer, the computational work must be distributed across all of the processors, meaning the processors must be able to communicate with each other.
 In early parallel computing, each computer company created its own communication protocol.
-ASCR-supported researchers overcame the communication barrier by developing two widely used message-passing libraries and then convening and driving a standardization process that defined a standard interface allowing the processors to efficiently pass messages to each other.
-This message-passing interface was adopted by all of the major computing companies, allowing computational scientists and engineers to develop applications that ran efficiently across all of the computers and engineers to develop applications that ran efficiently across all of the computers and engineers to develop applications that ran efficiently across all of the computer systems from these companies.
+ASCRsupported researchers overcame the communication barrier by developing two widely used messagepassing libraries and then convening and driving a standardization process that defined a standard interface allowing the processors to efficiently pass messages to each other.
+This message-passing interface was adopted by all of the major computing companies, allowing computational scientists and engineers to develop applications that ran efficiently across all of the computer systems from these companies.

 The majority of scientific and engineering codes use mathematical libraries to perform a wide range of standard mathematical operations, e.g., diagonalizing a matrix or solving a set of linear equations.
 These libraries were developed by applied mathematicians and optimized for each type of computer system to ensure the operations were both efficient and accurate.
 This problem became acute in the transition to parallel computing systems.
-Using these libraries, computational scientists and engineers could organize their programs by making calls to library functions that create and manipulate parallel data structures distributed over many processors, greatly simplifying the development of science and engineering codes for parallel computers.
+Using these libraries, computational scientists and engineers could organize their programs by making calls to library functions that created and manipulated parallel data structures distributed over many processors, greatly simplifying the development of science and engineering codes for parallel computers.

 Most scientific applications use or generate blocks of data that cannot be stored in memory.
-This data must be stored on hard disks or, more recently, solid state disks or on a combination of both.
-As parallel systems grew in power, so too did the volumes of data to be manipulated.
-Thus, the speed at which data was written to and read from disks became a potential bottleneck in the simulation.
+These data must be stored on hard disks or, more recently, solid-state disks, or on a combination of both.
+As parallel systems grew in power, so too did the volume of data to be manipulated.
+Thus, the speed at which data were written to and read from disks became a potential bottleneck in the simulation.
 Like other elements of parallel computing systems, the disk systems had to incorporate more and more parallelism as the power of parallel computers advanced.
 Parallel I/O (Input/Output) systems posed major system design, performance, and usability challenges.
 In response, the computer science community developed new methods and tools that improved both the usability and performance of the I/O systems.
 ASCR investments played an important role in the development of both object-based parallel file systems and parallel high-level I/O libraries.

-As the volume of data produced by the scientific and engineering simulations increased, the analysis of this data also became a bottleneck.
+As the volume of data produced by the scientific and engineering simulations increased, the analysis of these data also became a bottleneck.
 How can a scientist extract insights from gigabytes, terabytes, or petabytes of data?
-This concern motivated ASCR-funded work on large-scale data analysis (to transform data into results), visualization (to create visual representations of data amenable to human visual inspection), and specialized display devices (to increase the number of pixels delivered to the scientist).
+This concern motivated ASCRfunded work on large-scale data analysis (to transform data into results), visualization (to create visual representations of data amenable to human visual inspection), and specialized display devices (to increase the number of pixels delivered to the scientist).